 Buy Well and Get Good Advice

-What I'm trying to say is that the market changes, and we as investors need to change with it.
-IF you have some cashflow negative property, work through all of your options.
-It's time to slow down and think things through and try to visualise what your portfolio will or could look like a few short years into the future before taking action today. .
+The market changes and investors need to change with it.
+IF you have a cashflow negative portfolio it's time to slow down and think things through and try to visualize what your portfolio will or could look like a few short years into the future before jumping to conclusions.

 If you have any questions or thoughts on this topic please get in touch with me, I would love to hear them.